2023-09-04 22:00:00

 Authoritarian was once, empathy is announced.
 In the hotel industry, managers learn how to deal with apprentices in a contemporary way.

-What do companies that have enough and excellently working employees do differently from those whose complaints about the lack of personnel and “terrible employees” never end?
+What do companies that have enough and excellently working employees do differently from those whose complaints regarding the lack of personnel and “terrible employees” never end?
 They continue their education and acquire finer social skills.
 Which sometimes means discarding traditional authoritarian leadership thinking and reflecting on yourself.

 “Companies that continue their education have enough staff,” says Brigitta Brunner, head of the educational campus of the Austrian Hotel Association (ÖHV).